nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 ## Extracting the executable file

-In executable file formats like ELF, the load address are stored in its file header (program header in ELF).
+In executable file formats like ELF, the load address is stored in its file header (program header in ELF).
 However, since our application's execution image is a raw binary, we need to prepare it with a fixed value like this:

 ```c [kernel.h]
 // The base virtual address of an application image.
 This needs to match the